toddaustin07/DC_alarmserver/README.md

 ### Create SmartThings custom capabilities
 This will be done through either the CLI tool or via API with tools like Postman; all json is provided in this package.
 This step can be eliminated if the Developer Workspace allowed using custom capabilities outside your own account.
-At this time I don't think it does, but this requires confirmation.
+At this time it doesn't, so I continuing to look for ways to simplify this task.
+I'm looking and writing a script that will automate much of this using the API, so watch for updates.

 ### Create SmartThings device profiles
 This is done in the Developer Workspace.
 One project/device profile must be created for each TYPE of device you are using (panel, contact, motion, smoke, co2)